Skip to content Skip to footer

 As a result, people may turn to prescription drugs as a form of self-medication for mental health issues, such as depression or anxiety.

-Prescription Drug Use Statistics in 2020 and 2021
+Prescription Drug Use Statistics In 2020 And 2021

+Statistics from 2020 show that more than 15 million people misused prescription drugs.
+This is an increase of over 8% from 2019.
 Furthermore, data from the National Survey on Drug Use and Health shows that one in five people aged 12-17 used prescription drugs non-medically in 2021.
+This is a concerning statistic highlighting the need for better access to effective treatments and resources for those struggling with prescription drug abuse.

 The statistics above demonstrate how widespread prescription drug misuse in the United States has become, making it all the more important to be aware of the risks and take action to prevent them.

-What Are the Consequences of Prescription Drug Abuse?
+Prescription Drug Abuse?

 Prescription drug abuse can have serious physical, psychological, and social consequences.
 Physically, it can lead to serious health problems such as organ damage and an increased risk of overdose.
 Psychologically, it can cause mood swings, cognitive impairment, and even psychosis.